MathusKhetanan/anti_scam_ai-appAndroin/README.md

 # Anti-Scam AI

-Flutter app to detect scam messages and alert the user via notifications.
+Flutter app to detect scam messages and alert the user via notifications."# projectAntiscamai"